AckerlyXu/heima/articles/cosmos-db/time-to-live.md

 | TTL = n on document |Nothing to override at the document level.
 TTL on a document in un-interpreted by the system. |The document with TTL = n will expire after interval n, in seconds.
 Other documents will inherit interval of -1 and never expire. |The document with TTL = n will expire after interval n, in seconds.
 Other documents will inherit "n" interval from the collection. |

 ## Configuring TTL
 By default, time to live is disabled by default in all Cosmos DB collections and on all documents.
+TTL can be set programmatically or in the Azure portal, in the **Settings** section for the collection.

 ## Enabling TTL
 To enable TTL on a collection, or the documents within a collection, you need to set the DefaultTTL property of a collection to either -1 or a non-zero positive number.
 Setting the DefaultTTL to -1 means that by default all documents in the collection will live forever but the Cosmos DB service should monitor this collection for documents that have overridden this default.